inodentry/bevy-cookbook/bevy-cookbook.md

 ```

 ## Pan + Orbit Camera

-**NOTE:** *this code uses new bevy APIs not in the released version `0.2.1`.
-Use bevy from git, until a new version is released.

 Provide an intuitive camera that pans with left click or scrollwheel, and orbits with right click.